bot-app/trading/docs/data-analysis.md

 ## Quick start with docker

-Freqtrade provides a docker-compose file which starts up a jupyter lab server.
+Trading provides a docker-compose file which starts up a jupyter lab server.
 You can run this server using the following command: `docker compose -f docker/docker-compose-jupyter.yml up`

 This will create a dockercontainer running jupyter lab, which will be accessible using `https://127.0.0.1:8888/lab`.